Membership and Outreach Manager, Longwood Gardens

 Tiffany is a native Jersey girl and has been in the museum/professional development/customer service field for over 10 years.
 She has a degree in Museum Education from the University of the Arts in Philadelphia and has worked at a variety of Philadelphia cultural institutions.
-Tiffany is currently the Grow Up Great Coordinator at the Barnes Foundation where she provides training for teachers.
-She is excited to have been apart of the founding board of the Philadelphia Visitor Experience Conference and looks forward to many more years providing professional development at this conference for individuals in the Visitor Services field.
+Tiffany is currently the Manager of Early Childhood Initiatives at the Academy of Natural Sciences of Drexel University where she provides training for teachers.
+She is excited to have been a part of the founding board of the Visitor Experience Conference and looks forward to many more years of providing professional development at this conference for individuals in the Visitor Services field.

 Museum Manager, The Wells Fargo Museum